 Step into the control booth of a virtual concert and put your skills to the test!
 Can you create a laser light pattern to match the music playing?
 Create the right patterns at the right time and see the crowd go wild!

 Manipulate a giant tilt table to guide a marble through a maze while avoiding black holes and rolling over starts to collect points.
 Use a simple equation to relate the size of the holes, the bounciness of the marble and the number of points per star to create your own variations of the game.
 What will your high score be?

 Can you use mirrors and geometric pieces to create challenging images?
 What designs will you create?
 Experiment with reflection, rotation and translational symmetry in this “seeing double” (or triple!) exhibit.

 Roller Coaster Hills

 As fun as it may sound, it wouldn’t be safe or practical to make a roller coaster full of giant hills and no straight-aways.
 Build a better understanding of the relationship between hill height and distance traveled as you roll a ball down a ramp from different heights and see just how far the ball flies!

-Admission to Design Zone is included with general admission to Great Lakes Science Center.
+Admission to our traveling exhibition, Design Zone, is included with general admission to Great Lakes Science Center.